$S^1$-bounded Fourier multipliers on $H^1({\mathbb R})$ and functional calculus for semigroups: Functional calculus estimates for bounded -semigroups on Hilbert space.

 We finally note that the proof of Theorem \ref{FCA0S1} provides a new proof of \cite[Theorem 4.4]{AL}, different from the original one.
-On the orther hand, it is possible to write a proof of Theorem \ref{FCA0S1} following the approach of \cite{AL}.
-However this is a lenghty proof and there is no point in writing it here.
+On the other hand, it is possible to write a proof of Theorem \ref{FCA0S1} following the approach of \cite{AL}.
+However this is a lengthy proof and there is no point in writing it here.

 1cm

 {\bf Acknowledgements.} LA was supported by the ERC grant {\it Rigidity of groups and higher index theory} under the European Union’s Horizon 2020 research and innovation program (grant agreement no. 677120-INDEX).
 CL was supported by the ANR project {\it Noncommutative analysis on groups and quantum groups} (No./ANR-19-CE40-0002).
 The authors gratefully thank the Heilbronn Institute for Mathematical Research (HIMR) and the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences for the financial support through a Heilbronn Small Grant award.